The Challenges with the First Contact Resolution Metric

 But be careful.

 Except for highly transactional Centres or enquiries you can’t rely exclusively on your internal determination of what FCR would look like.
-You’re going to have to consider FCR from the Customer perspective as well.
+You’re going to have to consider a First Call Resolution metric from the Customer perspective as well.

 And here I always suggest you do some qualitative research.
 Bring in some real Customers.
 Buy them lunch.